If you’re looking for the signs of autumn then you’re probably really glad that summer is over and who...

 Thought to be the inspiration for Bram Stoker’s novel, Dracula, it’s hard not to associate this abandoned abbey with all things spooky and creepy.

-Perched on a cliff overlooking the North Sea, the ruins of this Grade I listed monastery is one of the most popular attractions in North Yorkshire.
+Perched on a cliff overlooking the North Sea, the ruins of this Grade I listed monastery are one of the most popular attractions in North Yorkshire.

-Whitby Abbey carries a spooky history; known to be haunted by numerous ghosts, including the ghost of St Hilda, who founded the abbey during the 7th century, and Constance de Beverley, who is believed to have been buried alive within the brick walls, it’s a touring hotspot for those interested in the supernatural.
+Whitby Abbey carries a haunted history, known to be visited by numerous ghosts, including the apparition of St. Hilda, the abbey’s founder from the 7th century, and Constance de Beverley, who is believed to have been buried alive within the brick walls.
+It’s a must-visit for those interested in the supernatural.

 There are several creepy spots to explore in Whitby, with ghost walks through the town giving you the opportunity to see eerie cobbled streets, castle ruins, and chilling graveyards.